jvliocaio/deploy_script/README.md

 # A bash script to do deploys
 This script was designed for an architectural model, but because its structure is made up of functions, it is easily adaptable to almost any environment.
 I chose to do it this way so that in the future it would be easier and more practical to change and maintain.

 Now a brief explanation about each functionality (the code is also commented).
-The only external commands inside the script are from Docker and Aws
+The only external commands inside the script are from Docker and AWS.

 ##### To show all options
 ```